 - In the goals section, you should also include data on your Key Performance Indicators - KPIs.
 These are the numbers that tell you how you’re doing against your goals.
 You need to track these KPIs and measure them regularly, so you can continue to plot a course towards your goals.

 So, where’s the money for you great goals and plans and schemes going to come from?
 In the financial plan section, you outline the hard numbers.

 - Don’t try and do this section yourself, unless you are an accountant.
 Bring a business analyst or accountant on board to give you accurate, realistic figures.

-- Financial projections often include three scenaries: a conservative scenario, a likely scenario, and an OMIGOD-I-AM-RICHER-THAN-BILL-GATES scenario.
+- Financial projections often include three scenarios: a conservative scenario, a likely scenario, and an aspirational scenario.
 Remember not to base your expectations on the latter.

 - Once you’ve got the financial plan in place, you should track your progress month-to-month against your goals.
-The reporting tools in software like WorkflowMax can help you get an accurate picture of how your business is doing and whether you need to move the guideposts.
+Using software (such as job management software for professional services businesses) can help you get an accurate picture of how your business is doing and whether you need to move the guideposts.

 Section 6: Target Customers and Industry Analysis

 In this section, you take an in-depth look at the state of your industry and the people - clients and customers - who you serve.

 - In this section you look closely at your competitors, and figure out their strengths and weaknesses in the market.
 In order to crush your enemy, you need to truly understand him!

 - Use this data on your competitors to figure out your own competitive strengths and weaknesses.
 Do you have any strategies for eliminating or minimising those weaknesses?